Downe House School Review: Fees, Rankings And More

 For 11+ and 12+ candidates, the assessment will take place one year prior to entry, and the girls are invited to attend an Assessment Day which takes place in the Michaelmas (Autumn) Term.
 The school also requests a report from the daughter’s current Headteacher prior to this assessment.
 Assessment Days can be challenging, but the school also wants the girls to enjoy the experience and believes it is the best way for them to get to know each girl.
 At the Assessment Days, girls take part in a variety of activities, from drama and design technology to team-building workshops.
 Every girl has an interview with the Headmistress, completes a piece of creative or persuasive writing, and has a tour of the School as well as lunch with some of the current girls.
 The school knows from experience that these different experiences not only show them more than written papers alone but also give the daughters the chance to experience life at the School.

 Following the 11+ and 12+ Assessment days, the girls are asked to sit the ISEB Common Pre-Test at their current school or, for overseas pupils, at a local testing centre.
-This is a standardized adaptive test used by many schools in the independent sector and consists of multiple-choice tests in Mathematics, English, Verbal, and Non-verbal reasoning.
+This is a standardised adaptive test used by many schools in the independent sector and consists of multiple-choice tests in Mathematics, English, Verbal, and Non-verbal reasoning.
 To find out more about the test, parents can visit the Common Pre-Tests website.
 Candidates are asked to complete the test by 30 November at the latest.

 For 13+ candidates, the assessment takes place in the Michaelmas (Autumn) term when pupils are in year 6.
-First, they are asked to sit the ISEB Common Pre-Test at their current school or, for overseas pupils, at a local center as early as their school or test center allows in October/November.
+First, they are asked to sit the ISEB Common Pre-Test at their current school or, for overseas pupils, at a local centre as early as their school or test centre allows in October/November.
 Following strong scores in the test, pupils may then be invited to an assessment day at Downe House later in the term with places offered by the end of December.
 The Assessment day includes an interview with the Headmistress, a collaborative task, and a piece of creative or persuasive writing.
 The day is designed to be challenging but also fun and a way for the school to get to see the daughters engaging in a variety of activities.

 Day Places